-Principles of Marketing presents a basic understanding of the principles of marketing and of the operation of our marketing system.
+IAI: None 1.1 Principles of Marketing presents a basic understanding of the principles of marketing and of the operation of our marketing system.
 Topics include buying motives, habits, demands of consumers, channels of distribution, marketing functions, policies, marketing costs, and governmental relationships.
-Prerequisite: None Credit: 3 semester hours Lab: 0 Lecture: 3

-MKT 265 -
+MKT 265 -Salesmanship

-Salesmanship IAI: None

-1.2 Salesmanship is the study of personal selling as a part of the marketing process.
+IAI: None 1.2 Salesmanship is the study of personal selling as a part of the marketing process.
 Consumer behavior, persuasion, the importance of a positive attitude, careers in sales, the sales process, and specific sales techniques are discussed.
 Optional video-taped presentations and sales projects provide the student with a means of evaluating and improving sales performance.
 Prerequisite: MKT 260 or consent of instructor.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Credit: 3 semester hours

-MKT 266 -

-Principles of Advertising IAI: None
+MKT 266 -Principles of Advertising

-Principles of Advertising is an introduction to advertising.
+1.2 Principles of Advertising is an introduction to advertising.
 Why advertising is carried on, how to prepare and present purposeful advertisements, and a review of the various advertising media, as well as when and how to use each to greatest advantage.
 Prerequisite: MKT 260 or consent of instructor.
 Credit: 3 semester hours Lecture: 3 Lab: 0

-MKT 281 -International Marketing IAI: None
+MKT 281 -International Marketing

 1.2 International Marketing allows students to gain a broad understanding of the field of international marketing.
 The course provides insight into how international marketing is conducted, the requisites for effective performance and knowledge of the special problems involved in language, finance and customs.
 Most importantly, it assists students in understanding international marketing opportunities and how marketing principles and procedures apply to international business.
-Prerequisite: None